Technickel-Dev/baseline-mcp/baseline-mcp-video-script.md

 > }

 **Technickel (Voiceover, calm and confident):**
 Howdy.
-They call me Technickel.
+I'm Technickel, an AI Wrangler.
 Out here on the digital ranch, things move fast.
-New territories open up every day.
+New trails are blazed every day.
 But this ain't no lawless land.
 There's a new sheriff in town, bringin' order to the chaos of the web.
 Its name is Baseline.

 ---